Aftabgazali/Task-1-Java-Rest-Api/README.md

 ![image](https://user-images.githubusercontent.com/52740449/227205685-6a43e0bb-1966-4b4f-be3d-5e4308538850.png)

-## 2. Build an SpringBoot Applications
+## 2. Build an SpringBoot Application.
 Spring Boot is a Java framework for building standalone, production-grade applications that are easy to deploy and manage.
 It provides a wide range of features and functionalities that make it easy to create web applications and microservices quickly and efficiently.

 To create a Spring Boot application, you first need to set up your development environment with Java and a compatible IDE such as Eclipse, IntelliJ IDEA, or NetBeans.
 Then, you can create a new project using one of the Spring Boot starter templates.